I Hate My Dad—Trouble at Home

-When children see their mother crying, they hate whoever or whatever causes her grief.
+When children see their mother crying, it can be instinct to hate whoever or whatever causes her grief.

-Similarly, a child who witnesses their mother's distress during arguments or issues associated with their father is likely to announce, 'I hate my dad.'
+Similarly, a child who witnesses their mother's distress during arguments or issues associated with their father is likely to announce that they hate their father.

-Staying together for the sake of the children is often a mistake.
-If both parents cannot be happy, pleasant or at the very least polite and civil to each other, the emotional outbursts in the child's home are likely to generate emotional responses in the child.
+When parents constantly argue and cannot get along, staying together for the sake of the children can be a mistake.
+If both parents cannot be happy, pleasant, or at the very least polite and civil to each other, the emotional outbursts in the child's home are likely to generate emotional responses in the child.

-Many fathers are genuinely surprised to discover their child hates them.
+Many fathers are genuinely surprised to discover their children hate them.

-They worked hard to pay the bills and buy the essentials and provide gifts and afford tuition and yet, after all their effort and willing contributions, their child as a teenager or young adult announces, "I hate you!"
+They worked hard to pay the bills, bought the essentials, provided gifts, and paid tuition, and yet, after all their effort and willing contributions, their child as a teenager or young adult announces, "I hate you!"

-If you deny your son or daughter the space and freedom to explore and experience and exercise their own individuality in their early years, be prepared for trouble as they mature.
+If you deny your son or daughter the space and freedom to explore, experience, and develop their own individuality in their early years, be prepared for trouble as they mature.
 Nobody likes a control freak.

 Every individual needs a certain amount of space for personal growth.
 If you try to control every aspect of life, there's no room for a child to develop and discover who they are and what they are capable of.

-If your child can't meet your expectations, you are destined for a failed relationship.
+If your expectations are set too high for your child, you are setting your relationship up to fail.
 Don't confuse constant criticism with supportive advice.

 - They feel guilty if they do tell her because all the tears and heartache somehow seems to be their fault.

 - Or they feel guilty because they didn't tell her when dad eventually leaves her years later, wishing they'd given her a chance to find a new partner when she was still young.